Gülse Birsel

 Gülse Birsel (née Şener; born 11 March 1971) is a Turkish actress, screenwriter and columnist.
-She is known for hit sitcom series, Avrupa Yakası, Yalan Dünya.
+She is known for the sitcom series, Avrupa Yakası, Yalan Dünya and the film 7 Kocalı Hürmüz.

 Early life

 Gülse Birsel was born on 11 March 1971 in Istanbul as the third child of Gültekin and Semiha Şener.
+Her great grandmother is of Circassian descent from Varto.
 Her father was a lawyer, while her mother was a housewife.
 Her name was chosen from the first syllables of the names of her mother and father.
 Her elder brother Bozkurt is fifteen years her senior, while her elder sister Dilek is thirteen years older than her.
 Her older brother is an ophthalmologist and a former national volleyball player.
-She finished her secondary education at Beyoğlu Anadolu High School.
+She finished her secondary education at Beyoğlu Anatolian High School.
 She was thinking of acting as a profession until the end of high school.
 However, with the wish of her family, she first studied at Boğaziçi University, Department of Economics.
 Between 1994 and 1996, she completed her MFA at Columbia University.